Capital punishment in Oregon: Reinstatement

 Voters reenacted the death penalty in the general election of 1978, by statute; Measure 8 required the death penalty in certain murder cases.
 Measure 8 was overturned by the Oregon Supreme Court in 1981, on the grounds that it denied defendants the right to be tried by a jury of their peers.

 In 1984, Measure 6 amended the state constitution to once more make the death penalty legal.
 Measure 7, a statutory measure passed in the same year, required a separate sentencing hearing before a jury in cases of aggravated murder.

 In 1988, the U.S. Supreme Court ruling in Penry v.
 Lynaugh affected the Oregon death penalty, because Oregon's law is based on the Texas law involved in the case.
 Seventeen Oregon cases were remanded for resentencing following Penry; eight of those convicts were re-sentenced to death.

 In 2000, the Benetton Group featured several inmates on Oregon's death row in a controversial anti-death penalty advertising campaign.
 Cesar Barone, Conan Wayne Hale, Jesse Caleb Compton, and Alberto Reyes Camarena were featured in the ad.

 Between 1904 and 1994, 115 people were sentenced to death in Oregon, and 58 of those were executed.

+In response to Governor Kitzhaber 2011 moratorium, death row inmate Gary Haugen sued the Governor, claiming he had the right to be executed, and seeking the Court to order Kitzhaber to carry out the execution.
+In June 2013, the Oregon Supreme Court ruled in the case Haugen v.
+Kitzhaber that Haugen had no legal right to be executed, and that Kitzhaber's reprieve of Haugen's execution did not require Haugen's agreement to be effective.

 On December 13, 2022, Governor Kate Brown announced that she would commute the sentences of all 17 death row inmates, effective December 14, 2022.
 She also directed the Oregon Department of Corrections to dismantle Oregon's lethal injection death chamber.
 Governor Brown's successor, Tina Kotek, stated her own personal opposition to the death penalty and her intention to continue the moratorium established by her predecessors.